Explanatory notes 2019

 Charities and registered community amateur sports clubs are entitled to 80% relief where the property is occupied by the charity or the club, and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities), or for the purposes of the club (or of that and other clubs).

 We may also give further relief on the remaining bill.
-To apply please complete the charities and non-profit organisations online form
+Apply for charitable rate relief

 Relief for local newspapers

-The government is providing funding to local authorities so that we can provide a discount worth up to £1,500 a year for two years from 1 April 2017, to office space occupied by local newspapers.
+The government is providing funding to local authorities so that we can provide a discount worth up to £1,500 a year to office space occupied by local newspapers.
+This was due to run for two years from 1 April 2017 but has been extended for an additional year (2019/20).

 This is up to a maximum of one discount per local newspaper title and per property, and up to state aid limits.